Re-Adventures/CTF-Writeups/UIUCTF 2021/signals/README.md

 ## Possible Approaches

-1. Symbolic execution: tools like `angr` or `manticore`can be used for this approach but these are automatic solvers, and it sounds boring to just run a simple script to solve a crackme.
+1. Symbolic execution: ~~tools like `angr` or `manticore`can be used for this approach but these are automatic solvers, and it sounds boring to just run a simple script to solve a crackme.~~

+This approach doesn't work.According to the author of this challenge:

+*angr can't really deal with self-modifying code it might be able to deal with self-modifying concrete code, but definitely not self-modifying symbolic code*

 2. Dynamic analysis: this would require us to run the program and count the number of instructions executed.
 For the correct input, it should execute the highest number of instructions.